Information regarding the UK Qualification of a Flight Simulation Training Device (FFS and FTD)

 At the conclusion of the evaluation the CAA will issue a “provisional” evaluation report.

-The results of the evaluation are subject to an internal review by the CAA and a final evaluation report, together with the formal Qualification Certificate, is sent to the Operator of the device.
+The results of the evaluation are subject to an internal review by the CAA and a final evaluation report, together with the formal Qualification Certificate (only if amended), is sent to the Operator of the device.
 The CAA reserves the right to make changes to the evaluation report or the qualification of the device during this review phase.

 The Special Evaluation